alexcastano/alexcastano.github.io/_posts/2018-12-07-what-is-activity-pub.md

 }
 ```

 This activity is public only for the Alyssa’s followers.
 The client application send this activity to the Alyssa’s server.
-Now it is the server which has to locate all her followers and make sure that they receive this activity in their `outbox`.
+Now it is the server which has to locate all her followers and make sure that they receive this activity in their `inbox`.
 Maybe they are all locals, they resides on the same server, or maybe it has to send this activity to many external servers.

 ### Follow request